Sounds every full hour 8am-8pm for 1 min

 Part of the series: art &... art and coding

-Environmental science, coding and audio-visual art are the different aspects in this outdoor project.
+Environmental science, coding and audiovisual art are the different aspects in this outdoor project.

 Initially the plan was to install DIY built air quality sensors and climate measuring systems in PeasPark, North Belfast.
-The incoming data would then be translated into an interactive sound and image display in form of a sculptural installation, a kind of a visible, audible science.
+The incoming data would then be translated into an interactive sound and image display in the form of a sculptural installation, a kind of visible, audible science.

-Well with clever algorithms and an analysis of keywords of twitter feeds in the close urban environmnet that could be done.
+Well with clever algorithms and an analysis of keywords of Twitter feeds in the close urban environment that could be done.
 The translation into sound is still to come....

-'Through a workshop, local groups will select sounds and imagery that have connotations of both warning and serenity which will form part of the final display.
+Through a workshop, local groups will select sounds and imagery that have connotations of both warning and serenity which will form part of the final display.
 The project connects with the growing concern about our changing physical and emotional climate and works both with scientific data as well as with our subjective understanding of colour, imagery and sounds/music.

 This project is the final part of art &....

 In this series of 3 projects, PS² will work with specialist practitioners, to curate a project and programme around their subject and the link between art and other practices..
 Contemporary art crosses many traditional borders incorporating other disciplines like film, performance, theatre, music, animation, dance… Yet there still are distinctions and hierarchies: who mixes with whom and to what degree?
 And does this interdisciplinary collaboration really produce new outcomes, valuable for all 'professions' involved?
 The series initiates collaborations and presents examples and processes of fruitful projects, some will be in partnership with organisations and Festival i.e. NI Science Festival; Art&Design Festival; Ulster University; SARC, Queen’s University.

 1. art and craft: Jane Rainy, Nicola Drennan.